Tuscany Review: Epcot Holidays Festival

 This comparison to table service restaurants is relevant because Tuscany is the most expensive of the booths at Epcot’s Festival of the Holidays.
 Every item is either $8 or $10–and keep in mind that these are snack-sized portions.
 Even ordering every single thing is not the equivalent of a full table service meal, and you’ll definitely spend more in the process.

-Anyway, here’s what’s on the food menu at the Tuscany Holiday Kitchen for 2018:
+Anyway, here’s what’s on the food menu at the Tuscany Holiday Kitchen:

 Now our photos and reviews of each item…